 I love fish and chips but I hate to fry because it always smokes up my house and I know fried foods are not that good for me.
 That is why I was so excited when New York Times best-selling author, Cheryl Najafi, agreed to share her beer-battered baked cod recipe with us from her new book, You’re So Invited (affiliate link below).
-As a no-fuss home entertaining and lifestyle expert with children of her own, she is great at creating great recipes you can count on to be simple to execute.
+As a no-fuss home entertaining and lifestyle expert with children of her own, she creates great recipes you can count on to be simple to execute.
 She started Everyday Dishes & DIY (Formerly CherylStyle) for recipes and crafts you can count on.
 You will just love this baked beer battered fish recipe!

 Easy Baked Beer Battered Cod

 Can you bake beer battered fish?
 Absolutely!
 And this baked beer battered fish comes out so crispy and delicious!

 - 2 teaspoons salt

 - 2 teaspoons dried rosemary